- One low monthly payment

 There are several factors to consider.
 First, think about how severe your debt issues are.
 In reality, you should only consider debt settlement if you’re on the brink of bankruptcy or can’t see a path out of debt anytime soon.
 You could even talk to an independent credit counselor about your options.

-Once you narrow down your debt relief options to settling your accounts with a professional company, first take a look at the qualifying requirements.
+Once you narrow down your debt settlement options to settling your accounts with a professional company, first take a look at the qualifying requirements.
 You’ll typically need to meet a minimum amount of debt, which usually has to be unsecured.

 Next, look at the fees.
 Don’t rely on testimonials and online reviews.
 You need to call each debt settlement company you’re considering and get a quote based on your own actual financial situation.
 This can really help to narrow down your options and can be done through a free phone consultation.